elfhosted/elfhosted.com/docs/blog/posts/infra/elfbuckz-low-notifications.md

 ---
 # Notifications enabled on low ElfBuckz balances

 A longstanding issue we've been dealing with is that the [Wordpress plugin we use to provide ElfBuckz](https://woocommerce.com/document/account-funds/) doesn't include the ability to notify users when their balance is running low.
-So unless you manually keep track of your ElfBuckz balance, you're at risk of having your services stop when the ElfBuckz run out, without notice :scream:
+So unless you manually keep track of your ElfBuckz balance, you're at risk of having your services stop when your ElfBuckz run out, without notice! :scream:

 Since we recently fixed the deprovisioning bug, this has become even more important, so today I finally got my hands dirty and modified the plugin myself, adding the ability to notify users when their account balance goes low.

-So.. you should now be alerted whenever your ElfBuckz balance drops below $1, which should give you plenty of time to arrange a [topup](https://store.elfhosted.com/product/elfbuckz-topup/) (*of course, once you subscribe to a top-up with the appropriate quantity, your ElfBuckz will "refill" every months, and you may never see these notifications*)
+So.. you should now be alerted whenever your ElfBuckz balance drops below $1, which should give you plenty of time to arrange a [topup](https://store.elfhosted.com/product/elfbuckz-topup/) (*of course, once you subscribe to a top-up with the appropriate quantity, your ElfBuckz will "refill" every month, and you may never see these notifications*)

 <!-- more -->